 We have traditionally sold our products through a global direct sales force, with additional sales support from regional channel partners throughout the world.
 In 2012, we launched an expanded channel partner program, the Sonus Partner Assure Program, to expand our coverage of the service provider and enterprise markets.
-Our service provider customers include AT&T, Belgacom ICS, BT Group, CenturyLink, COLT, KDDI, Level 3, Orange, Softbank Corporation, TalkTalk, Tata Communications, T-Systems Business Services (a division of Deutsche Telekom Group), Verizon, Vonage and XO Communications.
+Our service provider customers include AT&T Inc., BICS (formerly known as Belgacom ICS), BT Group plc, CenturyLink, Inc., Colt Technology Services, Deutsche Telekom AG, KDDI Corporation, Level 3 Communications, Inc., Orange Business Services, Softbank Group Corp., TalkTalk Telecom Group PLC, Tata Communications Ltd., Verizon Communications Inc., Vonage Holdings Corp. and XO Communications, LLC.

-In concert with the Sonus Partner Assure Program, we enhanced our flagship SBC 5200 to be more enterprise- and channel-centric and launched a new SBC, the SBC 5100, to address the requirements for smaller offices and branch offices as a result of their VoIP and SIP deployments.
-The acquisition of Network Equipment Technologies, Inc. ("NET") in August 2012 also provided Sonus with strong expertise in the Microsoft Lync market and a presence in the U.S. federal government market.
-Today, Sonus has more Lync-qualified SBCs than any other vendor.
-In October 2013, we introduced the industry's first software-based SBC architected with unlimited scalability and advanced features, the Sonus SBC SWe (Software edition).
-On February 19, 2014, we completed the acquisition of Performance Technologies, Incorporated ("PT"), a Delaware corporation.
-This acquisition has enabled us to expand and diversify our portfolio with an integrated, virtualized Diameter and SIP-based solution and deliver strategic value to service providers seeking to offer new multimedia services through mobile, cloud-based, real-time communications.
-On February 24, 2014, we announced our new Sonus SBC 7000 SBC (the "SBC 7000"), which is designed to address scalability requirements for real-time, multimedia communications with the capability to license up to 150,000 sessions.
+In concert with the Sonus Partner Assure Program, we enhanced our SBC 5200 to be more enterprise- and channel-centric and launched a new SBC, the SBC 5100, to address the requirements for smaller offices as a result of their VoIP and SIP deployments.
+The acquisition of Network Equipment Technologies, Inc. ("NET") in August 2012 also provided us with the SBC 1000 and SBC 2000, along with strong expertise in the Microsoft Skype for Business and Lync market and a presence in the U.S. federal government market.
+Today, Sonus has more Skype for Business and Lync-qualified SBCs than any other vendor.
+In October 2013, we introduced the industry's first software-based SBC architected to deliver unlimited scalability and designed with advanced features, the Sonus SBC SWe (Software edition).

+In February 2014, we completed the acquisition of Performance Technologies, Incorporated ("PT").
+From this acquisition, we expanded and diversified our portfolio with an integrated, virtualized Diameter and SIP-based solution and have delivered strategic value to service providers seeking to offer new multimedia services through mobile, cloud-based, real-time communications.
+Also in February 2014, we announced our Sonus SBC 7000 SBC (the "SBC 7000"), which was designed to address scalability requirements for real-time, multimedia communications with the capability to license up to 150,000 sessions.
 The SBC 7000 is purpose-built to support emerging services such as high definition ("HD") voice and video, Voice over Long-Term Evolution ("VoLTE") and Rich Communications Services ("RCS").